 - one battery-powered LED pen light.

 Pro tip: buy the box frame first.
 In building several of these, I’ve come across one painting panel that wasn’t perfectly rectangular, which made the fit too snug.
-So buy the box frame first, unwrap it, and slide it over a few different painting panels to make sure you end up with one that it’ll slip on and off of easily.
+So buy the box frame first, unwrap it, and slide it over a few different painting panels at your local independent art store to make sure you end up with one that it’ll slip on and off of easily.

 Here it is…the shadow box animation light box: